vpac-innovations/tiny-marketing/README.md

 video for playback.
 Because the background has a subtle gradient, the frames [must be combined with a noise texture][grad-band] to prevent banding.

+For playback on TVs, it's best to use a bitrate of around 30Mbps, with h264 for video and AAC for audio.
+Don't leave the audio track off completely, or the TV may complain; therefore if you don't have any music, use `/dev/zero` as the input.
+For the Web, use VP8 (which is unfortunately not supported by mant TVs at the moment).

 [grad-band]: http://www.vueplus.com/blog/2012/09/how-to-avoid-gradient-banding/